fanjumeng/TransTag/README.md

 1. Based on the assembled Tn5 used in the library preparation step, R1 reads file for the pair-end sequencing reads will have the Tol2 repeat sequence.
 For alignment-free analysis, R1 reads file would be the input file for the Shiny app interface. <br/>
 2. If "Maximum upload size exceeded" error occurs, modify `options(shiny.maxRequestSize = )` in the TransTag_alignmentFree.ShinyApp.R script to increase the input file size limit.
 The default size limit is 20 GB. <br/>
-3. Please refer to the supplemental file of the manuscript for the more detailed step-by-step analysis tutorial.
+3. Please refer to the "TransTag_Shinyapp_analysis_tutorial" in this repository for more detailed step-by-step tutorial for data analysis.